-SCU will move forward with Dual Factor Authentication per Chief Information Security Officer's announcement to all SCU.
+SCU uses Dual Factor Authentication (Duo) Please see below SCU Chief Information Officer's FAQ.
 See Below.

 FAQ from University CISO

 Duo is the system we are using to supply 2-factor authentication, sometimes called 2-step verification or multi-factor authentication.
 Duo has been enabled for Peoplesoft Financials and Concur since Fall 2018.
 Duo2FA is a crucial part of ensuring that your SCU account stays safe.
 More information about the Duo project can be found at https://www.scu.edu/duo.

 Why am I impacted?

 Our records indicate that you have enrolled a device in Duo.
 Because you already have a Duo 2FA account, once we enable Duo on Google apps, you will be required to use Duo 2FA to access SCU email, calendar, and Drive storage, starting July 10.

 What do I need to do?